Commerzbank aims to cut jobs, branches after Deutsche merger fails

-FRANKFURT (Reuters) - Commerzbank said on Friday it wanted to cut 2,300 jobs and reduce the number of branches in a strategy overhaul, after the German lender’s attempt to merge with Deutsche Bank failed.
+FRANKFURT (Reuters) - Commerzbank said on Friday it wanted to shed thousands of staff and close a fifth of its branches in a strategy overhaul, after the German lender’s attempt to merge with Deutsche Bank failed.

 The bank, partly owned by the German government after a bailout and struggling to generate profits, also aims to sell a stake in its Polish subsidiary mBank and absorb its Comdirect online brokerage unit.

-Commerzbank said the strategy review would involve investment of 1.6 billion euros, with 750 million euros going into new technology and the rest earmarked for restructuring.
+Commerzbank said the strategy plan would involve investment of 1.6 billion euros ($1.8 billion), with 750 million euros going into new technology and the rest earmarked for restructuring.

 The bank said the draft measures would be discussed at a meeting of the supervisory board on Sept.
 25 and 26.
 It said no final decision had yet been taken.

+Shares in Commerzbank, which has been reviewing strategy in recent weeks, were 0.8% higher in late afternoon trade, with some investors saying the measures were not enough.

+Klaus Nieding, vice president of shareholder lobby group DSW, said the bank needed to do more than cut costs.
+“The big question remains how the bank wants to make money in the future,” he said.

-Shares in Commerzbank, which has been reviewing strategy in recent weeks, were 1% higher in mid-afternoon trade.
-The stock was ejected from the blue-chip DAX index last year, showing the challenge facing banks in Europe’s biggest economy.
+The bank was ejected from the blue-chip DAX index last year, highlighting the challenge facing banks in Europe’s biggest economy since the global financial crisis.

-The bank said it would cut 4,300 jobs in some places but add 2,000 jobs in “strategic areas”, so the group headcount would fall in total by about 2,300 full-time positions.
-It currently employs about 40,700 people.
+The bank said it would cut 4,300 jobs in some places but add 2,000 jobs in “strategic areas”, so the group headcount would fall in total by about 2,300 full-time positions, equivalent to about 5.7% of its workforce.
+It now employs about 40,700 people.

+The sale of mBank would reduce its staff by a further 6,600.

-It aims to trim the number of branches by 200 to about 800.
+It also aims to trim the number of branches by 200 to about 800.

 The sale of its 69.3% stake in mBank has a market value of more than 2 billion euros ($2.2 billion).
 Commerzbank said the proceeds would enable “a faster implementation of its strategy and the associated investments”.